Appendix C - Drug-Free Workplace Certification

 The dangers of drug abuse in the workplace;

-may be imposed upon employees for drug abuse violations occurring in the
+The penalties that may be imposed upon employees for drug abuse violations occurring in the workplace;

 (c) Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (a);